helseprofil/source/README.md

 ## More columns
 If the souce code will need mutate columns other than those in the original data, please define the needed column in `TAB` or `VAL` with value `<NA>`

+## Folder

+Please keep R files and Stata files in their respective folders